sylvesterkachi/private-tfc-repo/README.md

 4. The function will randomly choose any of the 3 Buses and send an event.
 The events will be classified "reportable" or "non-reportable".
 All "reportable" events trigger notification with the payload to the "ReserveBank SNS Topic" and another notification to the appropriate Bank Warehouse matching the Bus selected.
 All "non-reportable" events do not trigger the ReserveBank SNS Topic but trigger the respective Bank Warehouse matching the Bus selected.

 Consider this test successful if the email address subscribed to the "ReserveBank SNS Topic" receives all notifications for all "reportable" transactions regardless of the Source/Bank.
-Secondly, each bank's Transaction Warehouses SNS Topic should receive a copy of all their transactions.
+Secondly, each bank's Transaction Warehouses' SNS Topic should receive only a copy of all their transactions.

 ## Cleanup